chunhuayu/Clinical-Trials/Variable.md

 * Continuous variable: a variable with infinite number of values, like “time” or “weight”.
 * Discrete variable: a variable that can only take on a certain number of values.
 For example, “number of cars in a parking lot” is discrete because a car park can only hold so many cars.
 * Ordinal variable: similar to a categorical variable, but there is a clear order.
 For example, income levels of low, middle, and high could be considered ordinal.
+* Nominal variable: another name for categorical variable.
+* A ranked variable is an ordinal variable; a variable where every data point can be put in order (1st, 2nd, 3rd, etc.).
 ---
 * Confounding variable: extra variables that have a hidden effect on your experimental results.
 * Control variable: a factor in an experiment which must be held constant.
 For example, in an experiment to determine whether light makes plants grow faster, you would have to control for soil quality and water.